Numi2/Quantum/README.md

 - Uploads both the SBOM and provenance file as workflow artifacts.

 This end‑to‑end pipeline ensures reproducible builds, provable supply chain integrity, and easy auditing.

+## Licensing

+This project is dual-licensed under:

+- GNU Affero General Public License v3.0 (AGPL-3.0-or-later): see LICENSE-AGPL.md
+- Commercial License: see LICENSE-COMMERCIAL.md

+### License FAQ

+Q: What license applies if I use the software in my own network service?
+A: Under the AGPL-3.0.
+If you run this software as a service, you must make your source code available under the AGPL.
+See LICENSE-AGPL.md.

+Q: Can I embed or distribute this software in a proprietary product?
+A: Yes, by obtaining a commercial license from eMedic AS.
+Contact mail@siqn.org for terms.

+Q: Who do I contact for commercial licensing?
+A: mail@siqn.org